-The Modern Information and Communication Technologies (ICTs) like mobile phone enable social change [15].
-Among other things, it is used for citizen journalism.
-Main interventions include improving transparency [2], effectiveness of governmental programs [3, 16], and increase citizen participation [13].
+Modern Information and Communication Technologies (ICTs) like mobile phone could act as tools that enable social change [15].
+Among other things, mobile phones could be used for citizen journalism.
+Main mobile phone-based interventions include improving transparency [2], effectiveness of governmental programs [3, 16], and increased citizen participation [13].
 Mobile phones are instrumental in redistribution of political power, and giving voice to the oppressed [17, 19, 20].